All Episodes

 Welcome back, folks.

-You're gonna wrap up the first hour busy broadcast action.
+You're going to wrap up a first hour busy broadcast action.

 What if the footballs in New England were not deflated during the game?